How to Teach Programming in the AI Era? Using LLMs as a Teachable Agent for Debugging: Learning Evaluation: Pre- / Post-Test Study

-Using a two-tailed paired t-test, we found that the pre-test to post-test performance of all 10 participants with (pre-test scores lower than 95\%) significantly improved by 16.79\% ($p=0.044 < 0.05$), and the time of completion significantly reduced by 12.82\% ($p=0.004$), indicating success in learning through \sysname interaction.
+We recruited a diverse group of undergraduate and graduate students from four public or private US institutions.
+Interested participants completed a screening survey, which included a programming exercise that also served as the second exercise in our study.
+To ensure a suitable skill range, we excluded those with extensive programming experience or who quickly solved the exercise.
+After filtering, 19 participants (S1-19) were included in the study --- 12 females, 6 males, 1 non-binary, and 8 non-native English speakers, with an average age of 20.7.

-\paragraphBold{Students showed improvement in both learning objectives, with a more significant enhancement in accurate hypothesis construction.} Where does the observed improvement come from?
-We further break down the analyses by learning objectives.
-We found a marginal 2.50\% improvement in the score ($p=0.755$) and a significant 26.05\% time reduction ($p=0.004$) for \emph{comprehensive hypothesis construction} (\ref{lo:comprehensive}), and a significant 27.50\% improvement in the score ($p=0.032$) and a marginal 7.09\% time reduction ($p=0.262$) for \emph{accurate hypothesis construction} (\ref{lo:accurate}).
+\paragraphBold{Quantitative Result: Learning Gains.} A two-tailed paired t-test showed that students' pre-test to post-test scores significantly improved by 11.7\% ($p=0.033 < 0.05$), and the time of completion significantly reduced by 13.6\% ($p=0.003$), indicating success in learning through \sysname interaction.
+Note that the bugs used in pre-post tests are generated by humans and are not the same as in \sysname.
+As such, the significant learning gains indicate that students could learn debugging skills \emph{transferable} to real-world bugs.

-Our result suggested that after interacting with \sysname, novice students could construct comprehensive hypotheses about what aspects to test in code more efficiently.
-They also showed an improved ability to construct hypotheses about what might be causing a bug in the code when faced with a failed test.
-Note that these significance values confound with problem difficulty: it appeared that the items corresponding to \ref{lo:comprehensive} (pre-test $mean = 68\%$) were easier than the ones for \ref{lo:accurate} (pre-test $mean = 34\%$).
+Where does the learning gain come from?
+We break down the analyses by learning objectives.
+We found a small 6.1\% improvement in the score and a large 23.6\% time reduction for \emph{comprehensive hypothesis construction} (\ref{lo:comprehensive}), and a large 15.8\% improvement in the score and a small 9.0\% time reduction for \emph{accurate hypothesis construction} (\ref{lo:accurate}).
+Therefore, students showed more efficiency enhancement in \ref{lo:comprehensive}, and more learning gains in \ref{lo:accurate}.
+Note that these improvements may confound with problem difficulty, as the items corresponding to \ref{lo:comprehensive} (pre-test $\mu = 54\%$) seem easier than the ones for \ref{lo:accurate} (pre-test $\mu = 38\%$).